What Is Sex Therapy?

-There are three exceptions where the clinician must break confidentiality:
+There are exceptions where the clinician must break confidentiality:

 1. Suspicion and/or knowledge about any form of child, elder, or dependent adult abuse.
-This includes currently, or in the past, viewing, storing, taking, or distributing child pornography.
+[This includes currently or previous viewing, storing, taking, or distributing child pornography.]

 2. Threatening to harm other person(s).

-If any of these exceptions occur while a client is in treatment, confidentiality will be broken and appropriate measures will be taken to ensure the safety of the client and others.
+If any of these exceptions to confidentially occur while a client is in treatment or requesting treatment, confidentiality will be broken and appropriate measures will be taken to ensure the safety of the client and others.

 Contact Bloom Behavioral Health

 Email Bloom Behavioral Health below to discuss appointment availability.
-Please provide your name, email address, and phone number with your message.
-You should receive an email response within five business days.
+Please submit your name, email address, phone number, and Insurance provider with your message.

 For Mental Health Emergencies call 911 or visit your nearest hospital.